nasgware/ansible-toolbox/README.md

 ## What is this?

-Simple ansible-playbook runner to execute playbooks in a (docker) container, easy to use, promoting isolation, portability, reproducibility, optimal to integrate in CI/CD pipelines.
+Simple ansible runner to execute playbooks in a (docker) container, easy to use, promoting isolation, portability, reproducibility, optimal to integrate in CI/CD pipelines.

 ## Why?